marius-cristian/load_balancer/README.md

 ## Layout

-the `server` folder contains the modules for the load_balancer and the worker.
+the `src/server` folder contains the modules for the load_balancer and the worker.

-the `client` folder contains the module for the client code.
+the `src/client` folder contains the module for the client code.

 ## The client